photonbit/mypy-imprecision-action/README.md

 the moment it is also required to enable **Read repository contents and packages permissions** under the __Workflow permissions__ in the **Settings/Actions/General** tab of your repository.

+## Limitations

+When running on a pull request, this action requires that the base branch would have run the action previously in order to check the artifact created with the file containing the TIP.
+Artifacts have a retention period of 90 days by default, and this can be changed in the repository settings.
+If the base branch has not run the action previously, or if the retention period has expired, the action will suppose that the base branch has no typing.

+If your base branch last run the action more time than the retention time, you can manually trigger the action on the base branch to generate or update the artifact and then update the pull request to perform the comparison.

 ## How to Collaborate

 We welcome contributions from the community.
 If you would like to contribute to this action, please fork this repository, make your changes and create a Pull Request.
 Be sure to include a detailed description of your changes.